tomberek/mcm/manual/iv.md

  virtue of the circumstances under which they were used.

---LSQP--Note: If the words were against a Governor or legislature,
+[Note: If the words were against a Governor or legislature,

-add the following element--RSQP--
+add the following element]

 (5) That the accused was then present in the State, Territory, Commonwealth,